-Our deferred tax assets and deferred tax liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when the deferred taxes relate to the same taxable entity and the same taxation authority.
-Negative amounts reported under Assets are deferred tax liabilities included in a net deferred tax asset position; negative amounts under Liabilities are deferred tax assets included in a net deferred tax liability position.
-Consists of Insurance contract liabilities and Investment contract liabilities net of Reinsurance assets.
+(1) Our deferred tax assets and deferred tax liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when the deferred taxes relate to the same taxable entity and the same taxation authority.
+Negative amounts reported under Assets are deferred tax liabilities included in a net deferred tax asset position; negative amounts under Liabilities are deferred tax assets included in a net deferred tax assets included in a net deferred tax asset.

+(2) Consists of Insurance contract liabilities and Investment contract liabilities net of Reinsurance assets.

-Includes unused tax credits.
+(3) Includes unused tax credits.